Physics Courses

 Course Detail:

-This course introduces the fundamental particles that constitute matter and the universe, their interactions, and the properties of exotic astrophysical objects.
-Topics covered include space-time and gravity, the foundation of modern cosmology, dark matter, dark energy, the formation, and evolution of white dwarfs, neutron stars, and black holes, and our current theoretical and observational understanding of the past evolution and eventual fate of the universe.
-This class is not offered every year.
-Prerequisite: MA201, PH090 or PH101 AP, or PH101 H Corequisite: MA202 or permission of instructor.
+This is a one-term course that introduces the fundamental particles that constitute matter and the universe, their interactions, and the properties of exotic astrophysical objects.
+Topics covered include space-time and gravity, the foundation of modern cosmology, dark matter, dark energy, the formation and evolution of white dwarfs, neutron starts, and black holes, and our current theoretical and observational understanding of the past evolution and eventual fate of the universe.
+This course may not be taught every year.
+Prerequisites: MA201, PH090 or PH200.
+Corequisite: MA202, or permission of instructor.

 |